Navigate this Section

 If possible, we encourage that Tribal leaders call in together on the same phone line to allow maximum participation for all who want to attend.
 Tribal leader participation will be prioritized at the consultation and we encourage registration as soon as possible.
 We welcome registration by additional Tribal advisors and encourage calling in on the same phone line when possible.

 OMB’s Tribal Consultations are in accordance with OMB’s Tribal Consultation Plan of Actions, which was developed pursuant to the January 26, 2021 Presidential Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships.
 This Presidential Memorandum directs Federal agencies to consult with Tribal Nations in developing detailed plans of action to implement the policies and directives of the November 6, 2000 Executive Order 13175, Consultation and Coordination with Indian Tribal Governments.

-The intended audiences are Tribal Governments and any entities with Tribal equities including Tribes, Tribal organizations, Tribal members, Federal agencies, Federal and Tribal policy officials, and Congressional members and staff.
-OMB uses the Crosscut to track funding levels for programs and activities benefitting Native Americans across the Federal government as over 30 agencies fund programs or activities with Tribal equities.
+The intended audiences are Tribal Governments and any entities with tribal equities such as Tribes, Tribal organizations, Tribal members, Federal agencies, Federal and Tribal policy officials, and Congressional members and staff.
+OMB uses the Crosscut to track funding levels for programs and activities benefitting Native Americans across the Federal government as over 30 agencies fund programs or activities with tribal equities.

 You can access the FY 2023 Native American Funding Crosscut by clicking the links below.